Jurassic Park (franchise): Jurassic Park (1993)

-John Hammond (Richard Attenborough) is the owner of Jurassic Park, a theme park located on Isla Nublar.
-After an incident with a velociraptor, Hammond brings in three specialists to sign off on the park to calm investors.
-The specialists, paleontologist Alan Grant (Sam Neill), paleobotanist Ellie Sattler (Laura Dern), and chaos theorist Ian Malcolm (Jeff Goldblum), are surprised to see that the island park's main attraction are living, breathing dinosaurs, created with a mixture of fossilized DNA and genetic cross-breeding/cloning.
-When lead programmer Dennis Nedry (Wayne Knight) turns off the park's power to sneak out with samples of the dinosaur embryos to sell to a corporate rival, the dinosaurs break free, and the survivors are forced to find a way to turn the power back on and make it out alive.
-The film also stars Bob Peck, Martin Ferrero, BD Wong, Ariana Richards, Joseph Mazzello, and Samuel L. Jackson.

 Spielberg cited King Kong as the inspiration for the film stating "My one precedent for Jurassic Park was King Kong.
 King Kong was the high water mark for special effects creating a world I never knew existed".
 "And I think that was my high-water mark for imagining what it would be like to do a King Kong of today.
-Certainly I don’t consider Jurassic Park a classic the way King Kong is a classic, but I was so inspired by King Kong that that was one of the reasons I wanted to make Jurassic Park"."
+Certainly I don't consider Jurassic Park a classic the way King Kong is a classic, but I was so inspired by King Kong that that was one of the reasons I wanted to make Jurassic Park"."